January inflation comes in higher than expected - NewsBreak

 The annual inflation figure, which came in slightly above analysts’ expectations, may push the Fed into steeper or more interest rate hikes in an effort to slow the economy and reduce demand for goods and services.

-Earlier this month, the Fed rolled out its smallest rate hike since March 2022 as inflation appeared to ease, but that strategy could change if prices don’t fall fast enough.
+Earlier this month, the Fed rolled out its smallest rate hike since March 2022 as inflation appeared to ease, but that strategy could change if prices don’t fall fast enough.‘You just can’t really afford to live like you were before’: Here’s how Americans are feeling the strain of inflation

 Fed Governor Michelle Bowman said Monday that inflation “continues to be much too high.”